 - 1 pinch sugar

-- Pat the surface of the salmon dry using kitchen paper.
+- Pat the surface of 200 g block of fresh sashimi grade salmon dry using kitchen paper.

 - Sprinkle salt evenly over a container and place the salmon block with the silver side (skin side) facing down.
 Sprinkle more salt over the top and sides of the salmon.